-Working long, grueling hours is often considered a necessary part of any chef’s life.
-However, in the pursuit of excellence in the kitchen, chefs may find that 12-hour workdays can take a toll not only on their physical health but their personal relationships as well.
+Working long, grueling hours is often considered a necessary part of life for any hospitality professional.
+However, in the pursuit of excellence, you may find those long workdays can take a toll not only on your physical health but personal relationships as well.

 Here are some tips to keep yourself in good shape physically, mentally and emotionally.